Biomedical Data Science

 Photo: Gerd Altmann / Pixabay

 Over time, valuable information on drug biological activity and clinical data from patients accumulates in corporate and public archives.
-Such data sets, as a whole, may be sufficient to provide new therapeutic leads and the new data analytics technologies are now mature to accelerate drug discovery and development.
+Such datasets, as a whole, may be sufficient to provide new therapeutic leads, and the new data analytics technologies are now mature enough to accelerate drug discovery and development.

-In parallel, with the advent of digital health, phones, tablets and wearables are becoming an integral part of our life, monitoring our daily intake, pulse, pressure, sleep, and all the way from our breathing to our behavioural patterns.
-The COVID-19 pandemic has made the world aware of the potential of telecommunication, reshaping the way we think about health and human relationships.
+In parallel, with the advent of digital health, phones, tablets, and wearables have become integral parts of our lives, monitoring everything from daily intake and pulse to sleep patterns and behavioral habits.
+The COVID-19 pandemic has heightened awareness of the potential of telecommunication, reshaping our understanding of health and human relationships.

-The Biomedical Data Science Team at ISGlobal seeks to develop and translate data analytics methods imported from other disciplines such as physics, computer vision and machine learning.
-We have an interventional approach to research as we focus on methods that aim to both explain and predict biomedical phenomena delivering social impact.
+The Biomedical Data Science Team at ISGlobal seeks to develop and translate data analytics methods imported from other disciplines, such as physics, computer vision, and machine learning.
+We adopt an interventional approach to research, focusing on methods that aim to both explain and predict biomedical phenomena while delivering social impact.

-While the application of artificial neural networks to study large datasets is becoming an established classification and prediction tool, often this technology lacks interpretability required for biomedical applications and clinical implementation.
-Our lab focuses on the development of analytical tools that provide interpretable results (Explainable Artificial Intelligence), providing new insights into biological drivers of disease and the discovery of new biomarkers that will allow the early diagnosis of conditions leading to effective interventions and improved health outcomes.
+While the application of artificial neural networks to study large datasets is becoming an established classification and prediction tool, this technology often lacks the interpretability required for biomedical applications and clinical implementation.
+Our lab focuses on developing analytical tools that provide interpretable results through Explainable Artificial Intelligence (XAI), offering new insights into the biological drivers of disease and facilitating the discovery of new biomarkers for the early diagnosis of conditions.
+This work aims to enable effective interventions and improve health outcomes.

 Primary Research Areas